Data-Corruption/DataChat/README.md

  1. Place the jar in your plugins folder
  2. Run the server, the plugin will create a folder with a config inside
- 3. Stop the server, enter your bot token and channel id's in the config. when entering data in the config put it inside quotes like this
+ 3. Stop the server, enter your bot token and channel id's in the config. `\n` When entering data in the config put it inside quotes like this
 >  token: 'blahblahmynameacheff'
 >  general: '4206969420'
  5. Restart the server ;p